Dear Tarrant County Friends and Neighbors,

 I also believe that the Tax Assessor should use their powerful voice to speak up for the people, and demand real solutions for our ever increasing property taxes.

 I would love to earn your support.
-If you have any questions, comments or suggestions, feel free to email me at [email protected], or complete the form on my Join The Team page to stay updated on issues and to let me know any of your concerns.
+If you have any questions, comments or suggestions, feel free to contact me, or complete the form on my Join The Team page to stay updated on issues and to let me know any of your concerns.

 Trasa Robertson Cobern